imengyu/vue-code-layout/docs/en/guide/code-layout.md

 });
 ```

 Layout data only stores the basic position, size, and other information of each layout, and does not contain information that cannot be serialized (such as callback functions and icons).
-Therefore, loading layout data requires calling the `loadLayout` method on the instance to instantiate the panel based on its name.
+So you also need to fill in these data based on the panel name in the callback of loadLayout to instantiated the panel.

 ```ts
 const data = localStorage.getItem('LayoutData');